 Neville Cox, of the Law School at Trinity College, argues that human rights are the ultimate trump on government activity because they symbolise a deep and agreed moral judgement.
 It is unsurprising that those with political agendas will seek to characterise their claims in rights language.
 But, in regard to the legal regulation of abortion, he suggests that there is insufficient moral consensus for rights language to work.

 Patrick Riordan, S.J., of Campion Hall, Oxford, addresses the argument of Ronald Dworkin that a decision on whether or not to have an abortion is a matter exclusively of what one owes to oneself and that the State has no place in the decision.
 He finds no support for such a stance in the thinking of John Locke, renowned for his assertion of personal rights as the foundation of political philosophy.

 John Mangan analyses the social policy implications of the legislation which may follow if the Eighth Amendment referendum is carried.

 John Cooney recalls the many ministries – at University College Cork, in Mary Immaculate College, Limerick, and in Turkana, in East Africa – of the Cork-born priest who died on his 94th birthday last March.

 Ian Linden reflects on the death of Winnie Mandela, examining the tendency to move from canonising to demonising.

-*Please select your location from drop down menu* March 2018 - Price includes P&P With Pope Francis actively examining the possibility of...
+*Please select your location from the drop down menu* January 2019 - Price includes P&P Religious Submission to the Pope ...